Overview of Promote Employee Retention Process

-Steve Jobs, expresses
+Steve Jobs expresses

 “I noticed that the dynamic range between what an average person could accomplish and what the best person could accomplish was 50 or 100 to 1.
-Given that, you’re well advised to go after the cream of the cream.
+Given that, you’re well-advised to go after the cream of the cream.
 A small team of A+ players can run circles around a giant team of B and C players.”

-A small best team is more worthy than gatherings of less worthy people and nature to retain them is a challenge that is worthy of achievement.
+A small best team is more worthy than gatherings of less worthy people, and nature to retain them is a challenge that is worthy of achievement.

-Here are some points or ideas for the management to adapt to keep employee retention process level high and how to do it lets see:
+Here are some points or ideas for the management to adapt to keep the employee retention process level high and how to do it lets see:

 8 Best Ideas to Promote Employee Retention Process